 We’ve had two soap making sessions in the last couple of weeks.
 The first was a demo, when we invited a few friends over to see how we make cold process soap.
 It was actually a hands-on demo since they got involved in the process themselves.
 Making cold process soap is not really difficult, but it can be a little daunting if you’ve never done it before.
 It was great to share the fun with others, and hopefully they benefited by the event.
 My wife chronicled the events with her Saturday Soapmaking post.
 Teresa had actually made soap before, and Carla is promising to make some as soon as she gets her new beehives assembled and painted.

 We made two soaps that Saturday, our Peppermint Honey Oatmeal and a new one I created called Tea Tree Lemongrass Avocado.
 The first soap we have been making for some time now, but I tweaked the recipe a bit this time.
-It features a base of olive, coconut, palm, castor and almond oil with finely ground oatmeal added for gentle scrubbing.
+It features a base of olive, coconut, palm and castor oils plus shea butter, with finely ground oatmeal added for gentle scrubbing.
 It is scented with pure peppermint essential oil, and makes for a great eye opening soap in the morning shower!
 It also has a little honey added, which turns the lye water a deep reddish brown before mellowing to a light tan color in the finished soap.
 We poured the soaps into wooden molds that I made in my shop.

 The second one uses goat’s milk instead of water, and is enriched with avocado oil and avocado butter.
 I love the scent of both tea tree and lemongrass essential oils, so I decided to put them together and see what happened!
 This soap also has a little dried ground lemongrass in it.
 You can find the recipe for it here.